RichardTheYellowEgg/web-developement/README.md

 * variables: you can change its value
 * literals: you can't change its value
 * naming conventions: con not have symbols but letters, words, number, _ and $. the first word is lowcase and the next letter in the next word is uppercase
+## datatypes
+* string: words and numbers
+* number: integers and decimals
+* boolean: true or false
+* big int: if number is a bit too big
+* null: a variable with empty value
+* undifined: no value is assigned
+## let, const and var
+* const: not changable
+* let: newer var, changeable
+* var: older let, changeable